 I’ve been to the US a few times for travel, but to actually study and live there is a completely new experience.
-I already have a valid US tourist visa, but as a student you still need to apply for a US student visa (either a J-1 or an F-1) to study in any American university.
+I already have a valid US tourist visa, but as a student you still need to apply for a US student visa (either a J-1 or an F-1) to study or do an exchange in any American university.

 Applying for a student visa is definitely more complex than the standard tourist visa, and it took me at least two months to get the whole thing sorted.
 There are a lot of websites you need to coordinate with, so to help you future student applicants sorted, I’ve compiled all resources you need in one blog post. (thank me later!)